CyVerse-learning-materials/learning-center-faq/Discovery-environment-faq.rst

 *How do I share data files and folders in the Discovery Environment?*
 ``````````````````````````````````````````````````````````````````````

-To share a file or folder with a CyVerse user:
+To share a file or folder with a CyVerse user see detailed sharing instructions

-    1. Click the checkbox for the file or folder to share.
-    2. Click shareicon in the row for the item.
-    3. Begin entering the name in the search field and then select the user.

-To create a public link to a file (not for folders) with someone who doesn’t have an account:

-    1. Click linkicon in the row for the file.
-    2. Copy the link, and click Done.
-    3. Send the link.

-See detailed sharing instructions in the |Data Store Guide|.
+in the |Data Store Guide|.

 ----